CiaranWelsh/pycotools3/docs/source/index.rst

    getting_started
    Tutorials/tutorials.rst

-sec
----

-    - Running a time course

-    - Running a parameter scan

-    - Running a simple parameter estimation

-    - visualisation

-  - More advanced

-    - more advanced parameter estimations

-    - profile likelihoods

 Support
 -------
 Users can post a question on stack-overflow using the :code:`pycotools` tag.
 I get email notifications for these questions and will respond.

 People
 ------